ABdelrahmanAlaa1/Full-Screen-DLSS5-Wrapper/README.md

   - The video files are perfectly synchronized frame-by-frame for easy comparison.

 ## Why This Over Similar Tools?
-- It's a single `.exe` file, no install or third party dependencies required (Besides the official DLSS5 dll: `nvngx_dlssnr.dll`)
+- It's a single `.exe` file, no installation or third party dependencies required.
     - It's also signed with a trusted certificate.
 - Theoretically anti-cheat false-positive safe
   - Does NOT inject itself into or modify any other applications.
 It reads the final screen output and processes that.
 (See [How It Works](https://github.com/ThioJoe/Full-Screen-DLSS5-Wrapper#how-it-works) explanation below)
     - Therefore it _should_ present no more false-positive anti-cheat risk than ordinary screen-capture software or graphics-enhancement overlay software.
-  - Verifies any DLLs are the originals signed by Nvidia and unmodified before loading.
-  - It's code signed, so any anti-cheat providers could see you are running the unmodified version of the tool, which verifiably only loads official unmodified Nvidia binaries.
+  - It's code signed, so any anti-cheat providers could see you are running the unmodified version of the tool, which verifiably loads only official signed & unmodified Nvidia binaries.
   - That being said, some anti-cheats may block overlays in general and might kick you at worst.
 So still best to not use it in competitive games to be safe.

 # Example Screenshots